Demand Generation Strategy: The Complete B2B Playbook [2026]

 Industry events capture demand from buyers who are actively exploring solutions.
 Whether you are sponsoring a booth, hosting a dinner, or speaking on a panel, events put you in front of concentrated groups of potential buyers in a context where they are open to learning about new solutions.

 The key to event-based demand capture is not the event itself — it is the follow-up.
-Most B2B companies spend thousands on event sponsorships and then follow up with a generic email blast three days later.
-The companies that generate real pipeline from events do three things differently: they identify target accounts before the event, they create personalised touchpoints during the event, and they follow up within 24 hours with relevant, specific outreach.
+Companies that generate real pipeline from events do three things differently: they identify target accounts beforehand, create personalised touchpoints during the event, and follow up within 24 hours with relevant, specific outreach.

 Phase 3: Convert Demand

-Converting demand means turning engaged prospects into qualified pipeline and ultimately into customers.
-This is where demand generation hands off to sales — but the handoff is where most pipeline dies.
+Converting demand means turning engaged prospects into qualified pipeline and ultimately customers.
+This is where demand generation hands off to sales — and where most pipeline dies.

 Lead Nurturing

 Not every prospect who engages with your content is ready to buy.
 Nurturing keeps your company in front of engaged prospects and moves them toward a buying decision over time.
-Effective nurture sequences in B2B have several characteristics:
+Effective nurture sequences:

 - They are triggered by behaviour, not time — sending content based on what a prospect has engaged with, not based on an arbitrary schedule.